-The Division of Continuing Education is the agency of the University which coordinates, guides, facilitates, and provides leadership for educational programs for adults.
-The Continuing Education program is basically a projection of the University resources to those persons not regularly enrolled as students on the campus.
-The program may take the form of non-credit courses, conferences, professional development seminars, cultural offerings and special educational service projects.
+The Division of Continuing Education coordinates, guides, facilitates, and provides leadership for educational programs for adults.
+The Continuing Education programs extend the resources of the University to those persons not regularly enrolled as students on the campus.
+Programs take the form of non-credit courses, conferences, professional development seminars, cultural offerings and special educational service projects.
 Offerings include a broad range of courses in the humanities, the social sciences, business, the health sciences, the arts, and communications for adults who wish to continue to study-to learn about themselves, their society and their world.

-Programs reach every part of the community in Montgomery.
+Programs reach every part of the Montgomery community.
 While these programs are developed to meet varying needs, all have grown out of the philosophy that a state university should serve all the people.
 Programs are not limited to the traditional curriculum, but are flexible and responsive to contemporary thought and development.

-Programs are designed to help people learn to do their jobs better, to lead more useful lives, to challenge the active mind, and to employ their leisure time more wisely.
+Courses, seminars and workshops are designed to help people learn to do their jobs better, to lead more useful lives, to challenge the active mind, and to employ their leisure time more wisely.
 Classes are taught by a distinguished faculty assembled from the academic, professional and artistic communities.